SalesforceSFDC/Advanced-Apex-Programming/README.md

     * A way to modify the code to try different ways of solvign the problem

 * Diagnostics - capturing data about the operation of the software.

+During development, the easiest way to reproduce an error is using test classes.